Kansas City vs Miami

 Which city has higher STR taxes — Kansas City or Miami?

 Kansas City charges 7.5% Transient Guest Tax + sales tax, while Miami charges 13% (6% state + 5% county tourist dev. + 2% city resort tax).
-Compare the full breakdown in the table above.
+Notably, Miami benefits from automatic platform tax collection, while hosts in Kansas City must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?